mcrvaz/mcrvaz.github.io/_posts/2024-01-29-unity-ui-tips-canvas-sorting-order.md

 GetComponent<CanvasSortingOrder>().CanvasId = CanvasId.HUD;
 ```

-# Results
+# Conclusion
 Check out the images below to see how it works in practice.
 You can see the `CanvasSortingOrder` component next to each `Canvas` altering the sorting order.
 Notice that without changing the sorting orders, the "Loading" screen would appear below the "Fullscreen".

 {% include gallery layout="third" %}

+To sum it up: now you can give names to your sorting order layers and order them through the inspector.

-Be advised that this is a very simple implementation, it uses a [Singleton]({% post_url 2024-01-29-singletons-why-are-they-bad %}) and loads assets from the [Resources](https://docs.unity3d.com/ScriptReference/Resources.html) folder, which may or may not be interesting for your projects.
+Be advised that this is a very bare bones implementation, it uses a [Singleton]({% post_url 2024-01-29-singletons-why-are-they-bad %}) and loads assets from the [Resources](https://docs.unity3d.com/ScriptReference/Resources.html) folder, which may or may not be interesting for your projects.
+It's also missing some treatments for corner cases, like placing duplicate `CanvasIds` in your `CanvasSortingOrderSettings`.

 Make sure to tweak it to fit your needs!